-In subsequent sections different types of potency, form, and act, will be distinguished, but at once we must draw attention to the fact that, while we employ the names introduced by Aristotle and while we assign them a meaning that Aristotle would recognize as his own, none the less our insistence on explanation involve different startingpoints, different tendencies, and differences in implication.
+In subsequent sections different types of potency, form, and act will be distinguished, but at once we must draw attention to the fact that, while we employ the names introduced by Aristotle and while we assign them a meaning that Aristotle would recognize as his own, none the less Aristotle's ready use of merely descriptive knowledge and our insistence on explanation involve different startingpoints, different tendencies, and differences in implication.
 Thus, it is sound Aristotelian doctrine to say that potency stands to form, as eye to sight, and that form stands to act, as sight to seeing.
-But it is a far more prominent Aristotelian doctrine to say that potency stands to form, as the privation of heat to heat, and that form stands to act, as heat to heating.
+But it is a far more prominent Aristotelian doctrine to say that potency stands to form, as the privation of heat to heat, and that form suands to act, as heat to heating.
 Yet the psychological illustration satisfies our definitions but the physical illustration cannot be reconciled with them.